Feminist theory: Economics

 Proponents of this theory have been instrumental in creating alternative models, such as the capability approach and incorporating gender into the analysis of economic data to affect policy.
 Marilyn Power suggests that feminist economic methodology can be broken down into five categories.

 Legal theory

 Feminist legal theory is based on the feminist view that law's treatment of women in relation to men has not been equal or fair.
-The goals of feminist legal theory, as defined by leading theorist Claire Dalton, consist of understanding and exploring the female experience, figuring out if law and institutions oppose females, and figuring out what changes can be committed to.
+The goals of feminist legal theory, as defined by leading theorist Clare Dalton, consist of understanding and exploring the female experience, figuring out if law and institutions oppose females, and figuring out what changes can be committed to.
 This is to be accomplished through studying the connections between the law and gender as well as applying feminist analysis to concrete areas of law.